benyap/firestore-backfire/README.md

 ### ✨ Features ✨ <!-- omit in toc -->

+- Import and export your Firestore data with ease
 - Specify which documents or collections are imported or exported using paths or by matching regex patterns
 - Control the depth of subcollections to import or export